Panetta's Asia visit shows balancing role U.S. hopes to play

 By David Alexander

-ABOARD A U.S. MILITARY AIRCRAFT Defence Secretary Leon Panetta's week-long visit to the Asia-Pacific region helped deepen the U.S. military's strategic shift to the area, even as it illustrated the balancing role that Washington may have to play to maintain peace and stability.
+ABOARD A U.S. MILITARY AIRCRAFT, Sept 22 Defense Secretary Leon Panetta's week-long visit to the Asia-Pacific region helped deepen the U.S. military's strategic shift to the area, even as it illustrated the balancing role that Washington may have to play to maintain peace and stability.

 The trip, which concluded on Saturday, took Panetta to Japan, China and New Zealand and coincided with a flare-up in tensions between Tokyo and Beijing over a disputed island group in the East China Sea.
 Anti-Japanese protests took place in dozens of cities across China while Panetta was in the region.